Create a

 6. Integrate data and manage it carefully

 Maintain “source of truth” data sources (e.g., HRMS, Payroll, ATS, LMS, TMS) that are free from outside manipulation and disturbances.
-Create a data repository that integrates all available HR data and is regularly updated (e.g., nightly) and subject to consistent and structured reviews and audits.
-This becomes a robust and trusted source of data, designed to be accessed by authorized teams and users for analysis, generation of analytics, reporting, and tracking of historical trends.
+Create a data repository that integrates all available HR data, is regularly updated (e.g., nightly), and is subject to consistent, structured reviews and audits.
+This becomes a robust and trusted data source, designed to be accessed by authorized teams and users for analysis, analytics generation, reporting, and tracking historical trends.
 It also enables the maintenance of HR data quality within those individual systems (which are similarly monitored and audited) in a manner that significantly reduces the risk of data corruption and mishandling and creates redundancy that is critical to data management and integrity.

 7. Adhere to information technology (IT) and cybersecurity standards

-Working with internal IT and security teams, ensure that HR system expertise is developed and leveraged in the governance activities related to the process and oversight of critical technology activities and protocols including: data backup and recovery, data encryption, access monitoring and validation, data security, backups and recovery plans, data versioning and timestamps, and audit trails and logs.
-Issues that arise from these activities should be raised and discussed with HR leadership to ensure their awareness and necessary actions.
+Working with internal IT and security teams, ensure that HR system expertise is developed and leveraged in the governance activities related to the process and oversight of critical technology activities and protocols, including: data backup and recovery, data encryption, access monitoring and validation, data security, backups and recovery plans, data versioning and timestamps, and audit trails and logs.
+Issues arising from these activities should be raised and discussed with HR leadership to ensure awareness and necessary actions.

 8. Train all users